-IT has been rumored for nearly a decade that the Food & Drug Administration is going to require feed manufacturing facilities to be able to trace back ingredients in four hours, but adding to the pressure is customers’ desire to know where their products came from in case of a recall, which requires more from today’s manufacturers.
+It has been rumored for nearly a decade that the Food & Drug Administration is going to require feed manufacturing facilities to be able to trace back ingredients in four hours.
+Adding to the pressure is customers’ desire to know where their products came from in case of a recall, which requires more from today’s manufacturers.

 Each ingredient load received is scanned at arrival and instantly entered into the computer system rather than requiring employees to enter the information.
 At Diamond V, automated controls talk to the operators at every level of operation.
 Unless the entered command meets certain parameters, it will not continue.